jacoscaz/erratum/README.md

     err instanceof ExtendedErratum         // true
     err.statusCode === 500                 // true
     err.message === 'This answer is: 42';  // true

+Subclassing is also supported through the static `.extend()` method:

+    var ExtendedErratum = Erratum.extend();

+    var err = new ExtendedErratum({statusCode: 500}, 'The answer is: %s', 42);

+    err instanceof Error                   // true
+    err instanceof Erratum                 // true
+    err instanceof ExtendedErratum         // true
+    err.statusCode === 500                 // true
+    err.message === 'This answer is: 42';  // true

+The implementation of the `extend()` method follows `Backbone.js`' own implementation of such feature.

 Check the tests in `test/main.js` for more examples.

 ### Error wrapping